-The Netherlands is home to some of the world’s biggest tech giants and exciting scale-ups – not to mention tech events.
-So it's perhaps no surprise that these five couldn't-live-without tech innovations were actually created right here in the Netherlands.
+The Netherlands is home to some of the world’s biggest tech giants and exciting scale-ups, so it's little surprise that these five couldn't-live-without innovations were actually created right here!

 It all started over two decades ago, when Vic Hayes – known as the “Father of Wi-Fi” – and Amsterdam-born entrepreneur Cees Links laid down the foundation for Classic WaveLAN, the precursor to 802.11.
-Of course, it was later renamed to Wi-Fi.
-In fact, it was Links’ wife – Angela Champness – who originally came up with the name Wi-Fi, which actually stands for “Wireless Fidelity”.
+Of course, it was later renamed Wi-Fi.
+In fact, it was Links’ wife – Angela Champness – who originally came up with the name, which actually stands for “Wireless Fidelity”.

 CD, DVD and Blu-Ray

 Okay, okay.
-We know that – thanks to digital distribution – compact discs are going the way of print and – ahem – real-world social interaction: dying a slow, drawn-out death – destined to be replaced by all things digital and online.
+We know compact discs are going the way of print and – ahem – real-world social interaction: dying a slow, drawn-out death, destined to be replaced by all things digital and online.
 But that doesn’t change the fact that CDs were a revolutionary piece of tech.
-Teens these days won’t remember the be-kind-rewind days: having to physically rewind a VHS or cassette to re-watch or re-listen.
+Teens these days won’t remember the be-kind-rewind era, when you had to physically rewind a VHS or cassette.
 The horror!

 Compact discs and DVDs eventually did away with all that, replacing tapes and floppy discs with the nifty digital optical disc data storage format – which completely changed the distribution of software and digital media.
 The inventors of this tech?
-Joop Sinjou and Kees Schouhamer.
-The two Dutchmen helped Philips and Sony produce the format.
-There’s a reason that the holes in the centre of discs are the same size as the Dutch 10-cent coin (this was before the Euro came into effect in 2002).
+Joop Sinjou and Kees Schouhamer, two Dutchmen who helped Philips and Sony produce the format.
+They are also the reason that the holes in the centre of discs are the same size as the old Dutch 10-cent coin used before the Euro.

 Conceived in the late ’80s by Guido van Rossum at Centrum Wiskunde & Informatica (CWI), Python is now the bread and butter of many coders.
 The easy-to-use programming language is renowned for its clear, succinct nature and first-rate built-in library.
 And it was developed under an OSI-approved open-source license, which makes it freely usable and distributable – even commercially.